 Note: If you have stayed in place you consider the best hostel in Europe and think it should be added to the list please contact in the comments below and let me know about!

 There is no shortage of the best hostels in Europe.
 Thousands of backpackers flock to this continent yearly to experience the sights, history, food, and nightlife of Europe.
 Many of these travellers opt to stay in hostels that are much cheaper than hotels and guest houses.
 Myself included.
+I often stay in hostels when backpacking Europe.

 Staying in Europe hostels is where I became a true backpacker, and started learning life lessons while traveling the world.
 I’ve spent almost a year of my life living in hostel dorms in Europe.
 Some of these hotels were fantastic, others were not so much.